tanav-malhotra/ironguard/README.md

 ---

-## Why IRONGUARD?
+## Why IronGuard?

 CyberPatriot competitions are a race against time.
 Teams have 4 hours to secure multiple images, answer forensics questions, and maximize their score.
-IRONGUARD automates the tedious parts so you can focus on learning and strategy.
+IronGuard automates the tedious parts so you can focus on learning and strategy.

 **What it does:**
 - Reads the README to understand authorized users, required services, and restrictions